By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 If your young child falls on the floor and has a tantrum, you teach him to stop.
 If your teenager is doing that you need serious intervention.
 You should not have let it get to this point.

-Parents and teachers change kid’s behavior all the time.
+Parents and teachers change kid’s behaviors all the time.
 We use rewards and appropriate non-physical punishment to produce change all the time.

 There is a series of posts about how behavioral modification specialists get people to change their behavior.
 This is not some form of brainwashing or mind control.